jorgeplatero/postech_techchallenge_fase_3/README.md

-# Análise de indicadores do PNAD-COVID-19 para o planejamento de ações de combate ao surto da doença
+# DataViz com análise de indicadores do PNAD-COVID-19 para o planejamento de ações de combate ao surto da doença

 ## Descrição do Projeto